Ssimoes48/MARS-Web-Scraping/README.md

 ## Mars Image

+In order to find the correct format of the main image on the Mars site, I had to add ` .click ` to my searches.
+I used `browser.find` to locate the part of the site I needed then add the `.click( ) ` to the end of the search.
+I needed to click two times to find the actual location of the correct size image.
+Then I returned the `url` of the image as a variable.

 ![Mars Image JN](Images/jn_image_code.PNG)

+My final code in `Visual Studio` looked similar:

 ![Mars Image VS](Images/vs_image_code.PNG)

+When viewed on the website, the scrape search displays below:

 ![Mars Image Web](Images/mars_image.PNG)

 ## Mars Facts

+To find my Mars Facts table, I simply called the table from the site and converted it into an `hmtl` formate.
+To do that I used the `pandas` function `to.html( )` .
+I tried to remove the index from my chart by added `(index=False)` at the end of my formatting, but it did not return the results I was looking for.

 ![Mars Facts JN](Images/jn_facts_code.PNG)

+For my final scrape code in `Visusal Studio` , I ended up removing the extra formatting of `index-False)` since it did not help my final table formatting.

 ![Mars Facts VS](Images/vs_facts_code.PNG)

+When viewed on the website, the scrape search displays below:

 ![Mars Facts Web](Images/mars_facts.PNG)